OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 ##Handle errors

-When an API error occurs, the API will return an **error** object that contains a code and a message.
-For detailed information about error handling, including a list of the errors that the API may return, see [Error handling](excel-add-ins-error-handling.md).
+When an API error occurs, the API returns an **error** object that contains a code and a message.
+For detailed information about error handling, including a list of API errors, see [Error handling](excel-add-ins-error-handling.md).

 ## See also